-ARTICLE 20 - ORIENTATION AND IN SERVICE
+ARTICLE 20 - ORIENTATION AND INSERVICE

-- 20.01 An orientation and in service program will be provided to all employees.
-These programs shall be reviewed and discussed from time to time by members of the Union-Management Committee. - A newly employed employee shall not be placed in charge, until they have been fully oriented to the Home. - 20.03 The following minimums shall be observed in the orientation/familiarization of a newly hired employee: - (a) They are to be familiarized with the physical aspects of the building, the applicable policies and procedures of the Employer, and the daily routine of employees in the Home.
+- An orientation and inservice program will be provided to all employees; these programs shall be reviewed and discussed from time to time by members of the Union-Management Committee.
+The Committee will promote an environment that supports continuous learning, enhances opportunities for career development and will assist in the assessment, analysis, development and evaluation of the education programs at the facility. - A newly employed employee shall not be placed in charge, until she has been fully oriented to the home. - 20.03 The following minimums shall be observed in the orientation/familiarization of a newly-hired employee: - (a) She is to be familiarized with the physical aspects of the building, the applicable policies and procedures of the employer, and the daily routine of employees in the Home.

-- (b) The period of orientation/familiarization shall be for a minimum of five (5) days or such greater period that the Employer deems necessary. - (c) They shall be an additional employee to the usual staffing pattern. - (d) The employee or employees involved in the orientation/ familiarization will confirm that it has been completed, and this will be noted on the newly hired employee's personnel file, which will be reviewed with such employee, and the employee shall also be able to comment. - (e) The employee may request up to three (3) additional days of paid orientation.
-When making their request, the employee will specify their learning needs and discuss with the Director of Care the development of the orientation learning plan.
+- (b) The period of orientation/familiarization shall be for a minimum of five (5) days or such greater period that the Employer deems necessary. - (c) She shall be an additional employee to the usual staffing pattern. - (d) The employee or employees involved in the orientation/familiarization will confirm that it has been completed, and this will be noted on the newly-hired employee's personnel file, which will be reviewed with such employee, and the employee shall also be able to comment. - (e) The employee may request up to three (3) additional days of paid orientation.
+When making her request, the employee will specify her learning needs and discuss with the Director of Care the development of the orientation learning plan.
 This request will not be unreasonably denied. - (f) Notwithstanding the above, orientation/familiarization when an employee is transferred to a new unit/shift will be provided as required. - (g) The Employer may, at its discretion, provide orientation in other circumstances. - 20.04 Both the Employer and the Union recognize the joint responsibility and commitment to provide, and participate in, in-service education.
 The Union supports the principle of its members' responsibility for their own professional development and the Employer will endeavour to provide programmes related to the requirements of the Home.

-Programmes will be publicized, and related material will be made readily accessible to staff in a timely manner.
+Programmes will be publicized and related material will be made readily accessible to staff in a timely manner.